What Is a Solar Generator? The Definitive Guide

 The solar input of the system refers to the input from the solar panels.
-When sizing your solar generator, you need to keep the size of your solar panels, as well as what appliances you are going to be powering, in mind.
+When sizing your generator, you need to keep the size of your panels, as well as what appliances you are going to be powering, in mind.

 How Much Power You Need

 You need to make sure that the output from your solar generator matches your needs in terms of powering your appliances.

 To make sure you can run everything you need, we advise calculating how many watts your appliances need This is an easy calculation

 For example, the average refrigerator uses around 600 watts.
 A generator’s capacity is measured in watt-hours (Wh).
 A 2,000 Wh generator would be able to run a 600 W fridge for 3⅓ hours (2,000/600).

 The wattage of your generator is also a limiting factor to what you can power.
 More energy-hungry tools can use upwards of 3,000 watts, which few capacitors can store.
 But if you’re in a pinch, you might have no other choice.

 Generators with powerful inverters can output more watts than they can store.
 This allows you to run heavy equipment, even if it’s only for a short time.

 For this reason, it is important to figure out what you’ll need to power, and size accordingly.

 Solar generators are a sustainable, cost-effective way of powering your devices and helping you to live off-grid.